Twirelab/laravel-router/README.md

 - _domain_ - the domain of a group,
 - _middlewares_ - the list of middlewares of a group,

-Now, we can define the first route for method.
+Now, we can define the first route for the method.

 ```php
 <?php